 Our Mission :

-The Connecticut UCEDD will disseminate knowledge by translating evidence-based research into policy, practice, and interdisciplinary learning opportunities.
+The Connecticut UCEDD will disseminate knowledge and skills by translating evidence-based research into policy, practice, and interdisciplinary learning opportunities.

 Areas of Emphasis :